rohan-v8rma/React-Ref/README.md

 ---

-# Conditional Rendering (using Short-Circuit Operators)
+# Conditional Rendering

+## Using Short-Circuit Operators

 In React, we can use JS short-circuit operators to conditionally render elements based on a condition.